wwwted/ndb-cluster-workshop/README.md

 To fully benefit (not mandatory) from hands-on work in this workshop its important that you have some prior experience with databases and are comfortable working in a Linux/Unix environment.

-Prework to attend hands-on work is described [here](/labs/prework.md).
+If youw want to attend the hands-on work you need to download MCM (Mysql Cluster Manager) as described [here](/labs/prework.md).

 If you want to know more about MySQL Cluster I recommend these 2 books:
 - [Pro MySQL NDB Cluster](https://www.apress.com/br/book/9781484229811)